Mark-Powers/wikijscmd/README.md

 integer type for the page.
 Path may optionally start with a / to indicate that an integer only path is not an ID.

-### tree PATH\_CONTAINS?
+### tree PATH\_REGEX?
-prints out the tree of all pages where the path contains the given parameter.
+prints out the tree of all pages where the path matches the regex given.
 Printed information includes the page title, ID, path.

 ### today